Morse theory on Lie groupoids: Morse--Smale dynamics

 \section{Morse--Smale dynamics}

 Let us now start by adapting some notions of the Morse--Smale dynamics to the Lie groupoid setting.
 Our goal here is to define the stable and unstable Lie groupoids of a Morse Lie groupoid morphism as well as to study some of their elementary properties.
-For more details see \cite{AB,BH2,Ni} and references therein.
+For more details regarding the classical notions see \cite{AB,BH2,Ni} and the references therein.
 Let $F:(G\rightrightarrows M)\to (\mathbb{R}\rightrightarrows \mathbb{R})$ be a Morse Lie groupoid morphism induced by a smooth basic function $f:M\to \mathbb{R}$.
 Throughout this section, apart from assuming that $G\rightrightarrows M$ is proper, we will also assume that one of either $G$ or $M$ is compact.
 This automatically implies that the other one is compact as well.
-Under these assumptions it is clear that the multiplicative gradient vector field $\nabla F$ is given by a pair of complete vector fields. \begin{remark} As consequence of Theorems 4.15 and 5.12 in \cite{H2} together with the Dictionary Lemmas from \cite[s.
+Under these assumptions it is clear that the multiplicative gradient vector field $\nabla F$ is given by a pair of complete vector fields.

+\begin{remark} As consequence of Theorems 4.15 and 5.12 in \cite{H2} together with the Dictionary Lemmas from \cite[s.
 2.6]{BX}, it follows that the compactness assumption for either $M$ or $G$ may be relaxed by requiring only that $M/G$ is compact.
-This is enough to have globally defined gradient flows since $\nabla F$ is a multiplicative vector field. \end{remark}
+This is enough to have globally defined gradient flows since $\nabla F$ is a multiplicative vector field.
+It is worth mentioning that from Lemma 4.4 in \cite{CMS} it follows that assuming the completeness of $\nabla f$ would be also sufficient to have that $\nabla F$ is complete, again because it is multiplicative. \end{remark}

 Let $\widetilde{\Phi_{\tau}}: G\to G$ and $\Phi_{\tau}:M\to M$ denote the flow of the vector fields $-\nabla(s^\ast f)$ and $-\nabla f$, respectively (descending flows).
 If $x\in \textnormal{Crit}(f)$, then the \textbf{stable manifold} $W^{s}(x)$ and the \textbf{unstable manifold} $W^{u}(x)$ of $f$ at $x$ are respectively defined as